jakejooyoung/tweetfeed-fedev/README.md

 ### What is this repository for? ###

-This is a front-end development server for Crypto Media.
+This is a frontend development server for a barebone Twitter feed web application.

-This repo was forked from NopainUI, a quick starter kit for setting up a basic front-end development server using Webpack, React, SCSS, Babel.

 ### How do I get it running? ###

 #### 1. Clone repo ###
 ```
-	$ git clone git@github.com:jknpg/fedevserver.git
+	$ git clone git@github.com:jknpg/tweetfeed-fedev.git
 ```

 #### 2. Install yarn package manager ###